 Differential KO-theory has not attracted as much explicit attention as its complex counterpart, i.e. differential K-theory.
 Freed in \cite{Fr} proposes considering smooth extensions of real versions of K-theory, with an indication of how cycle models could look like.
 Further brief assertions are indicated and used by him in applications in \cite{Fr-lec}.
-Brief remarks by Bunke and Schick appear in \cite[Section 4.9]{BS} with some expectations and the need is raised for fully working out the various models. on the applications side, in addition to Freed \cite{Fr-lec}, Belov and Moore \cite{BeM} use differential KO-theory for the construction of Chern-Simons action functionals in type II string theory. \footnote{As we mentioned above, we will consider the twisted case separately, where we will give extensive references for motivations and existing constructions in that case.}
+Brief remarks by Bunke and Schick appear in \cite[Section 4.9]{BS} with some expectations and the need is raised for fully working out the various models.
+On the applications side, in addition to Freed \cite{Fr-lec}, Belov and Moore \cite{BeM} use differential KO-theory for the construction of Chern-Simons action functionals in type II string theory. \footnote{As we mentioned above, we will consider the twisted case separately, where we will give extensive references for motivations and existing constructions in that case.}

-The main goal of this paper is to provide explicit constructions of differential KO-theory.
-The second goal is to provide computational tools which allow for explicit computations of this cohomology theory for various smooth manifolds.
-This will be in the form of an Atiyah-Hirzebruch spectral sequence (AHSS), in a treatment that is parallel to those in the series \cite{GS3}\cite{GS4}\cite{GS5}\cite{GS6}.
-One major point to highlight in contrast with the complex case is that the coefficients of KO-theory have torsion, which makes the discussion here more subtle.
+The two main goals of this paper are to provide explicit constructions of differential KO-theory and to provide computational tools which allow for explicit computations of this cohomology theory for various smooth manifolds.
+The latter will be in the form of an Atiyah-Hirzebruch spectral sequence (AHSS), in a treatment that is parallel the constructions in the series \cite{GS3}\cite{GS4}\cite{GS5}\cite{GS6}.
+One point to highlight in contrast with the complex case is that the coefficients of KO-theory have torsion, which makes the discussion here more subtle.
 Another major point is that the identification of the `geometric' differentials in the spectral sequence has not been achieved even in the (refinement of the) complex case.
 The reason for this has less to do with the differences between KO and K and more to do with fact that we did not know what these differentials were during the writing of \cite{GS3} and \cite{GS4}.

 Note that one can consider KR-theory \cite{Real}, which can be viewed as a generalization of both KO-theory and K-theory.
 However, for our purposes (as we will see) we prefer to deal with KO-theory directly without passing through KR-theory.
-While applications of KR-theory are quite interesting (see e.g. \cite{DFM1}\cite{DFM2}\cite{Fo}\cite{DMDR}\cite{HMSV}), KO-theory suffices for the ones we have in mind.
-Note that in \cite{Dug} the AHSS for KR-theory is constructed, with ways of how to reduce to KO-theory when the involution is trivial.
+While applications of the latter are quite interesting (see e.g. \cite{DFM1}\cite{DFM2}\cite{Fo}\cite{DMDR}\cite{HMSV}), the former suffices for the ones we have in mind.
+Note that in the topological case the AHSS for KR-theory is constructed in \cite{Dug}, with ways of how to reduce to KO-theory when the involution is trivial.